Metztli/b2evo-metztli/README.md

 rhc app create -a b2evo -t php-5.3

+OR, alternatively,

+rhc app create -a b2evo -t php-5.4

+since as of January 2014, OpenShift added PHP 5.4.

 A new directory named as your application (i.e. b2evo in this case) will be created at your current location.
 You may examine its content.

 Add mysql support to your application

 rhc cartridge add -c mysql-5.1 -a b2evo

+OR, alternatively,

+rhc cartridge add -c mysql-5.5 -a b2evo

+since as of January 2014, OpenShift added MySQL 5.5.

 Make a note of the username, password, and host name (for reference purposes since your b2evolution instance will be provided with relevant values).